auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 The SDK uses the iframe method if you have set `useRefreshTokens` to `true` but no Refresh Token is available in the cache.
 This helps users to silently migrate to using Refresh Tokens without making them log in again.
 :::

-### Other apps

-For iOS, Android, Windows and any other type of app, there is no change.
+For iOS, Android, Windows and any other type of app, there are no changes.

 ## Keep reading